 The risk of falls increases

 I mentioned above that our muscle mass naturally declines as we age.
 Our muscle mass is linked to our nutrition and exercise.
-If we don’t eat adequately, our muscle mass declines as our body breaks down our muscle in the first instance to ensure the rest of the body has enough energy to function and therefore meet our basic biological functions.
+If we don’t eat adequately, our muscle mass declines as our body break down our muscle in the first instance to ensure the rest of the body has enough energy to function and therefore meet our basic biological functions.
 Exercise in the older population is a great way to slow down the natural reduction of muscle mass.

 If you don’t look after your muscles by feeding and moving them adequately, you lose them.
 There is truth in the saying “You don’t use it, you lose it”.
 The problem with diminishing muscle mass is that it affects our mobility.
 No surprises there.
 You need muscles to move.
 This puts you at risk of falling and injuring yourself.
 Hip breakages are a common outcome to falling in the older adult population.
 Breaking a hip increases your likelihood of morbidity and mortality.